 The magic trick is that the carbonic acid in club soda breaks the slime and makes it easier to remove.
 As disastrous as it is for your health when you drink it, used for cleaning club soda can come in quite handy.

-How do you get slime out of carpet with hydrogen peroxide?
+How do you get slime out of the carpet with hydrogen peroxide?

-How to clean slime out of carpet with apple cider vinegar?
+How to clean slime out of the carpet with apple cider vinegar?

 How to get slime out of a carpet using dish detergent?